HiT-Hi-FiT-Hai/hhfh-docs/motd.md

 **HiT Hi FiT Hai** hub intends to provide service to users willing to share "legal", "non objectionable" content.
 However the hub is only a "connectivity layer" between the clients and has no control over items shared.
 The user, and the user alone is responsible for his share.
 By entering into the hub you agree to the terms and condition of the hub.
+The hub scripts are all work of admin and operators and all rights regarding it are reserved to respective authors.

 Rules
 =====